DominicSpears/milestoneproject3-soulfood/testing.md

   * To solve this I added the initialsation jquery code inside the document.ready function.

+5. Search recipes
+  * After seaching through the recipes, the page would reset at the top, meaning that the user needed to scroll dow to see their search results.
+  * To solve this I created a dedicated recipe page with the searchbar at the top of the page.

 #### Remaining Bugs

 1. Edit recipe ingredients/ method